perob/MOLE/examples/Any2Mp4/README.md

     - Transcode to MP2 file format with MPEG Layer 2 audio.
 * `--mp1`
     - Transcode to MP1 file format with MPEG Layer 1 audio.
-* `--ac3`
-    - Transcode to AC3 file format with Dolby AC-3 audio.
 * `--flac`
     - Transcode to MP4 file format with FLAC audio.
 * `--wma8`